 Quotations and tenders which have a total contract value of over £10,000 will be advertised in the following places:

-The Council utilises an e-procurement system to manage quotation tender processes.
+The Council utilises an e-procurement system to manage quotation tender processes on the East Midlands Tenders website.

 In addition to searching for current quotation and tender opportunities, suppliers can register their details on this website to receive automatic alerts when new opportunities are posted.
 This system is also utilised by other local authorities in the area broadening the opportunities available.
 Registering on this website is completely free of charge.